Niall1985/Simple_WordGuessing_game/README.md

-Here's a README for the word guessing game script:

----

 # Word Guessing Game

 This is a simple word guessing game implemented in Python.
 The program selects a random word from a predefined list and allows the user to guess the word.
 The user has 5 attempts to guess the word, and after each attempt, the program provides feedback on the correctness of the guesses.